 A recent article from Empower Texans highlighted how one local ISD went so far as to officially direct teachers to visit the group’s website for voting recommendations, an action which raises significant legal concerns.

-THSC-endorsed lawmaker and homeschool dad, State Rep. Jonathan Stickland, had this note in his file: “Here’s all [that’s] needed to know to classify [him] as unfriendly: home schooler.
-Endorsed by Texas Home School Coalition. . .”“Here's all that’s needed to know to classify him as unfriendly: homeschooler.
-Endorsed by Texas Home School Coalition...”
-Click To Tweet
+THSC-endorsed lawmaker and homeschool dad Jonathan Stickland had this note in his file: “Here’s all [that’s] needed to know to classify [him] as unfriendly: home schooler.
+Endorsed by Texas Home School Coalition…”

 Rep. Byron Cook, who once authored a bill to repeal parent-taught drivers ed in Texas, was listed as “friendly” by the group along with the note: “Against home school.”

-This is driven home by taking a closer look at the PAC donations from one of Texas’ four largest education unions, TSTA.
-Three of the largest donation recipients among State House candidates are:
+This is driven home by taking a closer look at the Political Action Committee (PAC) donations from one of Texas’ four largest education unions, Texas State Teachers Association.
+The three largest donation recipients among State House candidates are: